MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/contract-to-entitlement-migration.md

 >  ![Single product contract](media/single-product-contract.png "Single product contract")

 > [!Note]
-> The concept of grouping contract lines for a contract is not available in entitlements.
+> The concept of grouping contract lines for a contract isn't available in entitlements.
 You need to create separate entitlements for every contract line.

 #### Contract and entitlement cancellation